Frequently Asked Questions

 Installation is a two-step process:

-1. Android: Download the Stroku Sender APK from our website and install it on your Android device
+1. Android: Download the Stroku Sender APK from this website and install it on your Android device

 2. Roku: Search for "Stroku Receiver" in the Roku Channel Store and install it directly on your Roku device